Meggs625/stoically-wise/README.md

 ### Reflection

 This project felt like a great way to end the third term at the Turing School of Software and Design.
 There were some challenges that popped up.
 The first was being able to find a public API that worked as I hoped reliably.
 In the end, I was able to find two that were user friendly with great documentation, allowing me to use them as I had hoped.
-Another challenge I faced was in the organization of my componenents.
+Another challenge I faced was in the organization of my components.
 My original MVP did not include a favoriting feature.
 When I decided to move in that direction, I had to reorganize components and improve their structure.

 Overall, I felt that I learned from the challenges and enjoyed building this application.
 My biggest win was adding a feature beyond my MVP and successfully allowing a user to store favorites that will persist on page refresh.
 Two additional personal goals I had for this project were to give it a fully responsive design and to score above a 95 on the Lighthouse accessibility report - both of which I'm happy to say I was able to achieve.